04 Jan Understanding Insurance Policy Language: Vacant Home Insurance

 So, what is vacancy defined as?
 Well, that depends on your insurance company.
 It could be 30 days, it could be 60 days.
 The point is, when a location is vacant, it is at higher risk for a loss because there is nobody there to call the police or the fire department in the event something occurs, and the property is damaged.
 You may have a completely empty house, or you may have a few items that are going to remain in the house when you sell it.
 Appliances might be an example of this.
 But what about those things you don’t think about?
 Like the copper piping from the air conditioner?
 Copper is valuable and people will break into an empty home and steal whatever they can sell for some money.

 How many times has your rental property been left vacant by a tenant that took off in the middle of the night?
 Yes, it happens.
 If you, as the owner, are not local to these rental home and you don’t have a property manager watching the place for you, a property can go vacant for over a 30-day period before you even realize what has happened.
 This might be more common with investors who have multiple properties and they are in different locations around the country.

 How Do I Protect Myself?

-You purchase a Vacant Home Insurance Policy.
-This coverage is available from companies like APIA who help people all over the country protect their investments with vacant home coverage.
+Purchase a Vacant Home Insurance Policy.
+This coverage is available from companies like APIA who help people all over the country protect their investments.
 A policy of this type will require a monthly inspection of the property, but this inspection can be from a trusted 3rd party so you can get someone to handle that for you if you are not in the same location as your investment.